Merry Money Tips: 12 Ways To Save This Season

 - Have a holiday movie marathon.

-- Instead of volunteering, consider dropping off pre-packaged food at a local shelter, nursing home, or hospital.
+- Volunteer or consider dropping off pre-packaged food at a local shelter, nursing home, or hospital.

 - Gather a group of friends, family, or neighbors to send a care package to soldiers.